luochen1990/easy-sync/README.md

 --------

 1. Expose a single function name for both async and sync version
-2. Automatic provide a sync vertion from your async function definition (via Metaprogramming)
+2. Automatic provide a sync version from your async function definition (via Metaprogramming)
 3. Lightweight, pure python, and no dependencies
 4. Complex cases such as list comprehensions, nested function definitions are also supported, feel free to write your pythonic code.
 5. Strict type annotation are contained, and validated by pylance the strict mode. all type information is kept here